Raising Money Across State Lines? Understand Reg D Exemptions

-We regularly assist clients with capital raises, and one of the most critical components of any capital raise is filing for registration exemptions with state and Federal securities boards.
-For today, we’ll discuss raising money across state lines and save smaller one state only raises for later.
+We regularly assist clients with capital raises, and one of the most critical components of any capital raise is filing for registration exemptions with state and federal securities boards.
+This blog will discuss raising money across state lines.

 If your business wants to raise money across state lines, then you will likely want to familiarize yourself with Regulation D. Under the Securities Act of 1933, any offer to sell securities must either be registered with the SEC or meet an exemption.
 These exemptions are commonly known as Regulation D, or “Reg D.”

 Note, this blog is for informative purposes only and is not a complete description, nor should it be relied upon before filing.
-Rather, we’re hoping that the information below will provide you with some broad guidelines, help you to develop a fund raising plan, and provoke some questions to discuss when you meet with your attorney.
-(Speaking of attorneys, we know some great small business/startup ones here – www.velawood.com).
+Rather, we hope the information below will provide you with some broad guidelines, help you to develop a fundraising plan, and provoke some questions to discuss when you meet with your attorney.

-Regulation D contains three rules (Rule 504, Rule 505, Rule 506) which provide exemptions from the registration requirements, allowing some companies to offer and sell their securities (just about everything is a “security”) without having to register the securities with the SEC.
+Regulation D contains three rules (Rule 504, Rule 505, Rule 506) that provide exemptions from the registration requirements, allowing some companies to offer and sell their securities (just about everything is a “security”) without having to register the securities with the SEC.
 Though a Reg D exemption generally means that companies do not have to file reports with the SEC, you will have to file a Form D prior to, or shortly thereafter your first sale of securities.
-Form D is a brief informational notice about the company, it’s officers and stock promoters (if any).
+Form D is a brief informational notice about the company, its officers. and stock promoters (if any).

 Before we get into the Reg D rules, understand that a few restrictions apply to all of the exemptions below:

 - The company cannot solicit or advertise their securities to the public; and

 - Investors receive “restricted securities,” which puts a noose on secondary transfers (with some exceptions).